lmgorman/CoTS-RNAseq/README.md

 # CoTS-RNAseq
-Bioinformatics analysis of RNA-seq data collected from corals (_Acropora hyacinthus_ and _Porites_ sp.) being eaten by CoTS in Moorea, French Polynesia during the 2023/24 CoTS outbreak.
+Bioinformatics analysis of RNA-seq data collected from corals (_Acropora hyacinthus_ and _Porites_ sp.) being eaten by CoTS in Mo'orea, French Polynesia during the 2022-26 CoTS outbreak.

 Four treatments: